emqx/cloud-docs/en_US/feature/role.md

 # Introduction

-Accounts management fulfils enterprise users' multi-role management requirements, by assigning different permissions and projects to different roles.
+Accounts management fulfills enterprise users' multi-role management requirements, by assigning different permissions and projects to different roles.
 Different personnel can be invited within the enterprise to do detailed management of resources.

 ## Subaccounts System